-The LOGOSOL F2 is built of 1-metre sections, and in its standard version it can be assembled as a 3-metre-long sawmill with one metre between the log lifters, which is suitable for shorter log pieces, or as a 4-metre-long sawmill with 2 metres between the log lifters for longer logs.
+The Logosol F2+ is built of 1-metre sections.
 It is easy to extend to any length with the help of guide rail sections and log lifters as needed.

-1.0 m extension
+2 x 0.5 m extension

 Two 0.5 m guide rail sections give a sawing length of 5 m.